 The office remained at this location for more than 25 years.

 In 1955, the agency bought their current home located at 6 Main Street, in the white colonial to the right of the Town Hall.

-The building, constructed in 1795 by Noadih Mygatt, was still being used as a private home by the Sherman P. Canfield family, who had owned the property for more than 50 years.
+Our house, constructed in 1795 by Noadih Mygatt, was still being used as a private home by the Sherman P. Canfield family, who had owned the property for more than 50 years.